/media/100-healthy-foods_healthtoday.jpg

 • 76‒77: Lean pork and beef

-Contrary to popular belief, lean red meats trimmed of all fat like pork and beef do not necessarily raise bad cholesterol levels (129129).
-In fact, the moderate intake of lean red meat lowers the risk of elevated blood pressure, thereby reducing the chance of heart diseases (130130).
+Contrary to popular belief, lean red meats trimmed of all fat, like pork and beef, do not necessarily raise bad cholesterol levels (129).
+In fact, a moderate intake of lean red meat lowers the risk of elevated blood pressure, thereby reducing the chance of heart disease (130).

 Poultry

-Like seafoods and livestock, poultry has a similar amount of protein.
+Like seafood and livestock, poultry has a similar amount of protein.
 The good thing about poultry is that it is lower in calories and fats with a higher water content (131).

 These are all good poultry sources: